le-fe/A-More/README.md

 # A-More

-A-More is the best open-source eCommerce platform.
+A-More is platform for couple.

 ### Key features